EvilHacker/BoxJoint/README.md

 The Add-In can be found in the `DESIGN` Workspace, `SOLID` tab, `MODIFY` panel.

-Create a model with simple [butt joints](https://en.wikipedia.org/wiki/Butt_joint).
+Start by creating a model with simple [butt joints](https://en.wikipedia.org/wiki/Butt_joint).
 Bodies to be joined should contact each other at a planar surface.
 Multiple bodies can be butted up against each other at any angle to form a box-like structure.

 To create a Box Joint, open the Box Joint Add-In and select the outside faces of the bodies to join.
 A Box Joint will be created between every pair of bodies that butt up against each other.